livewire/docs/source/docs/making-components.blade.md

 php artisan livewire:stubs
 @endcode

-The above command will create two files:
+The above command will create three files:

 * `stubs/livewire.stub`
 * `stubs/livewire.view.stub`
+* `stubs/livewire.inline.stub`

 Now, when you run the `make:livewire` command, Livewire will use the above stub files as the template.